 We would love to have copies of photos of what it looked like between 1945 and the 1970s.
 If you know anyone who lived here or visited here and is willing to share photos, please ask them to contact us!

 Above: Our inspector did the best he could in a house full of stuff, but even he couldn’t find all the outlets and floor vents!
 We made a number of interesting discoveries after the house was completely cleared, including one electrical outlet with newspaper stuffed behind it for insulation.

 That roofing glue is the reason we couldn’t save the original hardwood we discovered in the kitchen.
 Many years ago, someone glued plywood and then two layers of linoleum on top of that beautiful oak.
-Even the drum sander couldn’t remove that old glue, so we had to cover it up with vinyl strips.
-It looks nice now, but we were so disappointed that we could not save all the original floors.
+Even a drum sander and countless chemicals couldn’t remove that old glue, so we had to cover it up with vinyl strips.
+It looks nice now, but we were so very disappointed that we could not save that floor.

 Candlelight 2018 was beautiful!